-The IBAP offers courses for 11 world languages: English, Japanese, German, French, Spanish, Russian, Korean, Arabic, Portuguese, Vietnamese and Indonesian.
+The IBAP offers courses in 12 world languages: English, Japanese, German, French, Spanish, Russian, Korean, Arabic, Portuguese, Vietnamese, Indonesian and Thai.
 Two types of IBAP programs are offered: a comprehensive two-year program and an intensive one-year program.

 IBAP achievements and successes are numerous.
-The average score of the two-year English majors in the TOEIC (Test of English for International Communication) was 901 (out of a top score of 990), which is significantly higher than average score of 594 for Taiwanese graduate students.
-In addition, the number of Japanese majors who passed the first level of JLPT (Japanese Language Proficiency Test) was 66%, as opposed to 34.7% for those who received their Japanese language training in Japan, and 35.7% for those who trained outside of Japan.
+The average score of the two-year English majors on the Test of English for International Communication (TOEIC) was about 900 (out of a top score of 990), which is significantly higher than average score of 593 for Taiwanese graduate students.
+In addition, the number of Japanese majors who passed the first level of the Japanese Language Proficiency Test (JLPT) was 69%, as opposed to 30.4% for those who received their Japanese language training in Japan, and 27.6% for those who trained outside of Japan.

-In 2014, 660 industries participated in the ITI job fair.
-Among these, 263 were Excellent Taiwan Exporters and Importers, and Hidden Champions and offered over 3,000 job opportunities.
-Now, 257 graduates have begun their new career, and their average monthly salary is NT$44,000: 40% of them work in the high-tech industry, and 52% work in the traditional industry.
-Since the establishment of this program, ITI has trained a total of 4,112 graduates: 90% of them have devoted themselves to the international marketing field, and have realized impressive achievements.
+In 2016, about 610 different industries participated in the ITI job fair.
+Among these, 116 were Excellent Taiwan Exporters and Importers, and Hidden Champions and offered over 3,000 job opportunities.
+Since the establishment of this program, ITI has trained a total of 4,714 graduates: 70% of them have devoted themselves to the international marketing field, and have realized impressive achievements.

-Following the success of the IBAP in Hsinchu, and as an affirmation from the industry of the high-quality students graduating from ITI, President Ma instructed the Ministry of Economic Affairs to extend the IBAP to Central and Southern Taiwan in the beginning of 2014.
-National Chung Hsing University was chosen to host two additional IBAP classes which started alongside those of the Hsinchu Campuses on July 1.
-For this purpose, 36 students joined the Two-Year English Program, and 40 students joined the One-Year Business Program, resulting in a total of 76 students for the Taichung branch.
-In the future, the Taichung Branch will develop its connections with local industries in the hopes of offering diversified job opportunities to its students.
+Following the success of the IBAP in Hsinchu, and as an affirmation from the industry of the high-quality students graduating from ITI, the Ministry of Economic Affairs extended the IBAP to Central and Southern Taiwan.
+In 2014, National Chung Hsing University was chosen to host additional IBAP.
+In 2016, the Southern IBAP was established at National Sun Yat-sen University.
+In the future, the Taichung and Kaohsiung Branch will develop its connections with local industries in the hopes of offering diversified job opportunities to its students.

 International Trade Program (ITP)

-A large variety of trade-related courses, with durations of 6 to 30 hours, are taught under the auspices of ITI - Taipei.
-Offered in Chinese, 33 different special trade topics are covered, including international trade, transit trade, international marketing, trade show marketing, international business negotiations, financial management, and letters of credit.
-In addition to these courses, ITI also offers 12 to72 hours of special language courses, including Spanish, French, Portuguese, and Korean.
+A large variety of trade-related courses, with durations of 6 to 36 hours, are taught under the auspices of ITI - Taipei.
+Offered in Chinese, over 20 different special trade topics are covered, including international trade, transit trade, international marketing, trade show marketing, international business negotiations, financial management, letters of credit, brand marketing, and English contract law.
+In addition to these courses, ITI also offers 36 hours of special language courses, including Spanish, Korean, Vietnamese, Indonesian and Thai language.
 A complete fee schedule is available upon request.

 |MICE Certification and Training Project

 Sponsored by the Ministry of Economic Affairs, ITI has been responsible for the MICE Certification and Training Project since 2005.
-The project includes establishing the Certification System, giving the Professional Training Program and Trainers' Training Program, setting up the HR Data Bank, and developing the Mechanism of Learning Assessment.
+The project includes establishing the Certification System, giving the Professional Training Programs, setting up HR Data Bank, hosting MICE Destination Marketing Contest, and publishing online learning material.